RobAllan27/simple_typescript_demos/README.md

 Generic Interfaces

 # Modules
-TypeScript Modules – modules in TypeScript and how to use them in other modules - imprt expeort etc.
+TypeScript Modules – modules in TypeScript and how to use them in other modules - import export etc.

 # TypeScript in Node.js
-Node.js TypeScript – how to set up a development environment for using TypeScript in the Node.js project - src versis build etc.
+Node.js TypeScript – how to set up a development environment for using TypeScript in the Node.js project - src versus build etc. This requires the root and build folders to be defined in the config script.